-9. Eat local and in season.
-In the Midwest, most fresh fruits and vegetables have already traveled 1,500 miles before arriving at your local grocery store.
-By purchasing locally grown food, you can reduce the impact of that transportation.
+ason.
+In the Midwest, most fresh fruits and dy traveled 1,500 miles before arriving at your y purchasing locally grown food, you can reduce the impact of that transportation.
 Saint Paul has a strong Hmong farming community that has been a major force in the expansion of local food markets and small farms.
-Buying from farmers' markets and participating in community-supported agriculture can help reduce the amount of produce purchased from the grocery store.
+Buying from farmers' markets and participating in community-supported agriculture can reduce the carbon footprint of your food.